pubnub/am-chat/README.md

 # PubNub Access Manager

+PubNub Access Manager (PAM) extends PubNub’s existing security framework by providing a mechanism for application developers to create and enforce secure channels throughout the PubNub Real Time Network.
+PAM provides the ability to enforce security at three different levels and in any combination of the three: Application (TOP), Channel (Stream), Individual User by User.

 ## Where do I Start?

+Getting started guide for PubNub Access Manager.
+The tutorial provides a walk-through of the API, how it works, including sample code for JavaScript SDK.
 Here are a list of resources for you to get started:

  - [PubNub Access Manager Getting Started Guide JavaScript SDK](http://www.pubnub.com/docs/javascript/tutorial/access-manager.html)
  - [PubNub Security Overview JavaScript SDK](http://www.pubnub.com/docs/javascript/overview/security.html)